saltyorg/docs/docs/reference/guides/rclone-remote-dropbox.md

 ### cloudplow config

-The default cloudplow config contains "rclone_extras" targeted at Google Drive.
-After install you can remove the Google-specific flags if you wish:
+The default cloudplow config [found at `/opt/cloudplow/config.json`] contains "rclone_extras" targeted at Google Drive.
+After install you can remove the Google-specific flags if you wish.

+There's no compelling reason to remove them, since they will be ignored by rclone; they're listed here for completeness sake.

 These two lines can be removed from any `rclone_extras` on a dropbox-targeting `remote`:
 ```